-Anyone who’s running a record store in 2022 is a miracle worker.
+Anyone who’s running a record store today is a miracle worker.

 With the big chains gone, small, independent record stores have become the reigning merchants.
 Consequently, the sprawling, all-things-to-all-people approach, exemplified by the defunct Capitol Hill branch of Everyday Music, has waned (with the exception of Silver Platters in Bellevue).
 In its place are more compact businesses that appeal to niche tastes while still striving to cover as many bases as possible.

 Thankfully, Seattle is blessed with an abundance of great record stores to service folks who value vinyl and CDs’ audio advantages (and cassettes’ quaintness).
 It was difficult for us to narrow this guide to a few shops, but you can’t go wrong by starting at these places.

 (Heads-up: All of these stores buy, sell, and trade used vinyl.)